esperanca/personal_website/src/posts/weeknotes-042.md

 Using Indi Young’s Listening Sessions method again was so helpful.
 I met a group of inspiring women in Brazil and learned so much about what/how/why healthcare still sucks for many.

-After finishing that work, I could focus more on my team, which was very timely since we just finished the semester’s performance reviews.
+After finishing that work, I could focus more on my team, which was very timely.
 My small but mighty design team is lovely and spread over 3 countries: Poland, Spain and Germany.

 I am lucky to say I already have people I can call friends at work.
 A good start, indeed.